SKEPT1K/homeation/README.md

 ```
 var render = {};
-render.view = 'template' // The name of the template to render.
+render.view = page // The name of the template to render.
+Default sent by homeation is 'root'.
 render.params = {'temperature': temperature} // Object of data sent to the page.
 ```